Creative Christmas Flower Arrangements

 18. Snowy Mason Jar Display

 Spray mason jars with faux snow spray, then fill them with baby’s breath, pine, and tiny red berries.
-These are cute and easy to make.
+These are cute, easy to make, and perfect for windowsills or small side tables.
+Use classic quart mason jars and a can of faux snow spray to get that frosted, wintry look in minutes.

 19. Dried Flower Christmas Charm

-Use dried roses, eucalyptus, and lavender.
+Use dried roses, eucalyptus, and lavender for a soft, vintage-style arrangement.
 Mix in dried oranges or cinnamon sticks for that nostalgic, old-world charm.
+You can grab a mixed dried flower bundle and secure everything with rustic jute twine around the vase or bottle.

 20. All Green Everything